Chart Color Schemes

 Ropes Crossing is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Ropes Crossing has a high cultural diversity, with 44.4% of its population born overseas and 46.0% speaking a language other than English at home.
-Christianity is the predominant religion in Ropes Crossing, making up 50.0% of the population.
-Hinduism is notably overrepresented, comprising 14.4%, compared to the Greater Sydney average of 5.2%.
+Ropes Crossing has a high level of cultural diversity, with 44.4% of its population born overseas and 46.0% speaking a language other than English at home.
+Christianity is the main religion in Ropes Crossing, making up 50.0% of the population.
+Hinduism is notably overrepresented, comprising 14.4% compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity